mt-class/penn/index.md

 #### Time and Place

-Tuesdays and Thursdays 4:30 pm - 6 pm, David Rittenhouse Laboratory (DRL) A5
+Tuesday and Thursday, 4:30 pm to 6 pm, David Rittenhouse Laboratory (DRL) A5

 #### Textbook